|

 Classical Chinese language was full

-of homonyms (words pronounced the same with different meanings), so difficult
+of homonyms (words pronounced and spelled the same with different meanings) -- a written language so difficult

 that only a few learned it.
-During the nineteenth century China greatly alleviated the hononym problem by
+During subsequent centuries China greatly alleviated the hononym problem by

 combining two words to form one new compound word.
 The two words in a compound word sometimes each